|

 Gloves appear in two sets of contexts before the 16th century: in ecclesiastical and royal/ceremonial contexts, and in scenes of outdoor labor and falconry.
-It is only in the very end of the 15th century, and later, that they are worn as a fashionable accessory.
+They don't seem to be worn as fashionable accessories until the very end of the 15th century.

 I've attempted to divide up the gloves by type.
-For additional information on the history of gloves and their manufacture, see these links.
+For additional information on the history of gloves and their manufacture, see Gloves, their annals and associations and also these links.
+This discussion features several images of the types of gloves worn with armor.

 MITTENS